Best Mutual Fund Research Sites

 The Best Websites With Online Tools for Mutual Fund Analysis and Comparison

-Mutual fund research can be made easier with a good online research tool to help investors analyze and compare funds.
-Whether you are a beginner or a pro, and if you are looking to buy the best mutual funds, review an existing fund, compare and screen different funds or if you are just trying to learn something new, these mutual fund research sites are among the best.
+Mutual fund research can be made easier with a good online research tool that helps investors analyze and compare funds.
+Whether you are a beginner or a pro, or if you are looking to buy the best mutual funds, review an existing fund, compare and screen different funds, these mutual fund research sites are among the best.

 Best Mutual Fund Research Websites to Analyze and Compare Funds

+The best mutual fund research websites will share similar qualities, features and benefits.
+These research sites should provide detailed information about mutual funds, including performance history, expenses, investment objective, risk attributes, manager bio, and more.
 Each mutual fund research site has its distinguishing services and tools.
-Therefore it's wise to sample each one to see which site fits your needs:
+Therefore it's wise to sample each one to see which site fits your needs.

 - Morningstar: They may be best known for their "star rating" system, which is on a scale of one to five stars, that helps investors choose mutual funds.
 Morningstar also offers tools, such as software for professionals, and research information available to all levels of mutual fund investors online.
 Morningstar also extends their information and commentary to Exchange Traded Funds (ETFs) and Hedge Funds.
 Morningstar has both free and premium services for investors.